abhishekarya1/Hash-Define-myNotes/content/spring-boot/rx.md

 .filter()
 .distinct()
 .map()
-.flatMap()	// same as in streams; the target element is a reactive stream .count()	// returns Mono<Long>; subscribe to it inorder to take out the element .take(n)	// similar to limit(), sends a cancel() to stream to indicate a stop .log()		// logs every step of observer .defaultIfEmpty(-1)		// outputs a flux containing -1 if input stream is empty (no elements and we recieve a complete)
+.flatMap()				// same as in streams; the target element is a reactive stream .count()				// returns Mono<Long>; subscribe to it inorder to take out the element .take(n)				// similar to limit(), sends a cancel() to stream to indicate a stop .log()					// logs every implicit method call .defaultIfEmpty(-1)		// outputs a flux containing -1 if input stream is empty (no elements and we recieve a complete)
 ```